Five things to know about the Seahawks’ Week 6 opponent, the Cleveland Browns

 4. Cleveland’s defense has been vulnerable against the run.

-The Browns allowed 275 yards on the ground to the Niners, including an 83-yard TD run by Matt Brieda on the first play from scrimmage Monday night.
+The Browns allowed 275 yards on the ground to the Niners, including an 83-yard TD run by Matt Breida on the first play from scrimmage Monday night.

 But the Browns do have a formidable defensive line, led by Myles Garrett and ex-Seahawk Sheldon Richardson.
 The Browns have 16 sacks in five games and a sack rate of 9.3%, which ranks No. 4 in the NFL.